rackerlabs/technical-blog/_posts/2020-05-22-cloud-native-scurity-for-aws.md

     AWS partner solutions.

-This means that we can offer around-the-clock managed security services for AWS Security Hub, Amazon GuardDuty, and AWS’s newest security tool IAM Access Analyzer.
+This means that we can offer around-the-clock managed security services for AWS Security Hub, Amazon GuardDuty, and the newest security tool from AWS, IAM Access Analyzer.
 We provide certified security experts in our fully-staffed global SOC.
-We pull the threat information directly from the AWS tools into or SEIM and analyze the data to stay a step ahead.
+We pull the threat information directly from the AWS tools into our SEIM and analyze the data to stay a step ahead.

 Use the Feedback tab to make any comments or ask questions.
 You can also